The Desolating Sacrilege

 Screen Shot 2015-12-10 at 7.31.42 PM

 An abomination in Hebrew is shiqquts, a detested thing.
-Is often used of any sacrilege against God, His people, the nation of Israel, the city of Jerusalem, the temple, the ordained ritual sacrifices or the priesthood.
+Is often used for any sacrilege against God, His people, the nation of Israel, the city of Jerusalem, the temple, the ordained ritual sacrifices, or the priesthood.
 In some other cases where abomination is used alone, it pertains to idols or shrines.
 I King 11:7; II Kings 23:13; Jer 4:1; 13:27; Ezek 5:11]

 Historical Fulfillment